Mullica Hill Historic Walking Tour

 3-minute read · Stop 5 of 5

-In 1844, citizens of what would become Harrison Township met inside what was then the Eagle Hotel and decided to organize themselves as a township.
-The first sessions of the Harrison Township Committee took place in this room.
-The civic life of the place was assembled at a tavern table before there was a Town Hall down the street.
+This building is where Harrison Township began.
+In 1844, a group of citizens of what would become Harrison Township met inside what was then the Eagle Hotel and voted to organize themselves as a township.
+The first sessions of the Harrison Township Committee were held in this building.
+The Old Town Hall down the street where this tour started did not yet exist.
+Civic life in this place was assembled at a tavern table here before it was assembled anywhere else.

-The structure you see is the result of nineteenth-century construction in stages: three stories, five bays, a double-fronted facade, and a concave mansard roof with bracketed gabled dormers above.
-The aluminum siding was added much later.
-By the late twentieth century the hotel function had ended and the building had been adapted to other uses.
-The 1991 National Register inventory lists the resource simply as the "Old Hotel," still standing on the east side of South Main where the old Spicerville section meets the rest of the village.
+The structure you see is the result of nineteenth-century renovation in stages: three stories, five bays, a double-fronted facade, a concave mansard roof with bracketed gabled dormers above.
+The aluminum siding came much later.
+The hotel closed before the mid-twentieth century, and the building was converted to apartments.
+In 1991 the National Register listing for the village's historic district described it simply as the "Old Hotel."
+Still standing on the east side of South Main, it is the only building on this walking tour older than the United States, and the building where the first sessions of the Harrison Township Committee were held.

-The Old Eagle Hotel building today, showing the concave mansard roof
+The Eagle Hotel building in its current mansard configuration

 Visit the Museum